traderwillhu/tws_order_panel/README.md

 - tkinter (usually included with Python)

+## Port modification
-You can change the port according to the environment in which you want to use the panel.
-The default in the file is Paper trading 7497.
+You can adjust the port based on the environment in which you intend to use the panel.
+By default, the script is configured for paper trading using port 7497.

 | Environment     | Default Port | Description        |
 |-----------------|--------------|--------------------|